amateur-hacker/arch-config/README.md

 ## 📦 Adding Packages

-Edit any module in `modules/` — for example, to add packages to Hyprland:
+Edit any module in `modules/` — for example, to add packages to CLI tools:

 ```python
 # modules/cli_tools.py